Tej Pratap Yadav: Controversies

-On May 24, 2025, Tej Pratap Yadav posted a photo on Facebook with a woman named Anushka Yadav, claiming they had been in a romantic relationship for 12 years.
+On 24 May 2025, Tej Pratap Yadav posted a photo on Facebook with a woman named Anushka Yadav, claiming they had been in a romantic relationship for 12 years.
 The post quickly went viral, sparking public backlash and internal party tensions.
 The following day, Lalu Prasad Yadav announced his son's expulsion from the RJD for six years and severed familial ties, citing that Tej Pratap's public behavior contradicted the moral values upheld by the party and the family.
 Tej Pratap later claimed that his Facebook account had been hacked and that the post was part of a conspiracy to defame him.
 However. on 30 June 2025 he admitted that he had made the post himself.

 Holi incident involving police officer

-On March 14, 2025, during Holi celebrations at his official residence in Patna, Tej Pratap Yadav was recorded instructing his bodyguard, Constable Deepak Kumar, to dance to a song, threatening suspension if he refused.
+On 14 March 2025, during Holi celebrations at his official residence in Patna, Tej Pratap Yadav was recorded instructing his bodyguard, Constable Deepak Kumar, to dance to a song, threatening suspension if he refused.
 In the video, Yadav is heard saying; "Ae sipahi, Deepak, ek gana bajayenge uspe tumko thumka lagana hai.
 Bura mat mano Holi hai.
 Aaj nahi thumka lagaoge toh suspend kar diye jaoge."

 The incident sparked widespread criticism, with opposition parties accusing Yadav of abusing his position and disrespecting the police force.
 JDU national spokesperson Rajiv Ranjan commented that such behavior reflects a return to the 'Jungle Raj' era in Bihar.

-Tej Pratap threatens PM Modi over Lalu’s security downgrade
+Tej Pratap threatens PM Modi over Lalu's security downgrade

 In 2017, Tej Pratap Yadav threatened to skin Prime Minister Narendra Modi alive after Lalu Prasad's security was downgraded from Z+ to Z. Lalu defended his son over this.
 On the last day of voting in the 2019 general elections, a video of an alleged assault on a video journalist by his bodyguards went viral, while Yadav lodged an FIR calling it a conspiracy to kill him.

 YouTube career

 Tej Pratap Yadav also runs a YouTube vlog channel called "LR Vlog", YouTube (@lrvlog1624) in which he shares his daily life and travel videos.
 Recently, his channel crossed 1 lakh subscribers.
 To celebrate 1 lakh subscribers milestone, a hoarding featuring Yadav was cropped up in Bihar's capital Patna.
-The hoarding was a “Thank You” to the 1 lakh subscribers of his vlog channel, while also urging people to subscribe to his YouTube channel.
+The hoarding was a "Thank You" to the 1 lakh subscribers of his vlog channel, while also urging people to subscribe to his YouTube channel.
+After losing in the 2025 Bihar Assembly election, he launched a new YouTube channel named TY vlogs.